 Have a good splash at one of water parks dotted around the country for true summer fun.
 While they don’t come cheap, water parks are a special treat that are suitable for all ages, making them a fabulous family destination.

-Those staying in Tel Aviv can hop over to the Meymadion in the city’s north, or drive a little south to Holon to check out the Yamit 2000 water park.
-Another firm favorite is the Shefayim park a little further north (Hebrew-only website) and Luna Gal on the shores of Lake Kinneret (Hebrew-only website).
+Those staying in Tel Aviv can hop over to the Meymadion in the city’s north (open Saturdays most of the year and daily in July and August) or drive a little south to Holon to check out the Yamit 2000 water park.

-Strap on a lifejacket, climb aboard and pedal a rented boat for four or five passengers along these relaxing natural or manmade lakes:
+Strap on a lifejacket, climb aboard and cruise around in a rented boat along these relaxing waterways:

-Yarkon Park in Tel Aviv (rowboats and motorboats are also available here)
+- Yarkon Park, Tel Aviv (motorboats are also available here)

-Jordan River Rafting in the Upper Galilee is your address for rafting and kayaking on the historic Jordan River.
+Jordan River Rafting in the Upper Galilee is your address for rafting and kayaking on the historic river.
 The route is relatively short, but there’s more fun to be had at the site, with an enormous zip-line plus paintball, archery, Jeep trips, guided hikes and a kosher restaurant.

 Nearby Kfar Blum Kayaks offers a variety of routes on the Hatzbani and Banias streams leading to the Jordan, for ages 5 and up.
 Choose a six-person raft, kayak for two, or kayak-and-zipline option.
 The Top Rope Adventure Park and an overnight campground add to the site’s attractions.